Hunting in Maine's Lakes and Mountains

 Abundant game and vast expanses of unspoiled woods and waterways have made western Maine a premier hunting destination for more than 100 years and a time-honored tradition.
 Rangeley has always been at the heart of Maine fishing and hunting.
 Maine’s first licensed guide, Cornelia “Fly Rod” Crosby, is just one of hunting’s luminaries honored at the Outdoor Sporting Heritage Museum in Rangeley.

-Today, deer, moose, and bear continue to thrive.
-Few states match the quality of a Maine hunt.
-Hunters of all skill levels have an excellent chance at a trophy and are sure to enjoy the legendary scenery of the Pine Tree State.
+After years of decline caused by habitat loss and other concerns, the Maine deer herd is once again strong and plentiful.
+Few states match the quality of the Maine deer hunting season.
+Hunters of all skill levels have an excellent chance at tagging a trophy and are certain to enjoy our legendary scenery.